Colorado gay club shooting suspect held without bail - KESQ

 The suspect’s father is a mixed martial arts fighter and pornography performer with an extensive criminal history, including convictions for battery against the alleged shooter’s mother, Laura Voepel, both before and after the suspect was born, state and federal court records show.
 A 2002 misdemeanor battery conviction in California resulted in a protective order that initially barred the father, Aaron F. Brink, from contacting the suspect or Voepel except through an attorney, but was later modified to allow monitored visits with the child.

 The father also was sentenced to 2 1/2 years in custody for importation of marijuana and while on supervised release violated his conditions by testing positive for illegal steroids, according to public records.
-Brink could not be reached for comment Tuesday.
+Brink could not be reached for comment.

 Aldrich’s request for a name change came months after Aldrich was apparently targeted by online bullying.
 A website posting from June 2015 that attacked a teen named Nick Brink suggests they may have been bullied in high school.
 The post included photos similar to ones of the shooting suspect and ridiculed Brink over their weight, lack of money and what it said was an interest in Chinese cartoons.